Do you need a car for your next vacation? Today we share how you can get the best deal on a rental car.

-Ask the company about discounts.
 There may be some you haven’t considered.
-Most companies offer discounts to AAA and AARP members, but they might also have a loyalty program, a credit card or they might work with various hotels for package deals.
+Most companies offer discounts to AAA and AARP members, but they might also have a loyalty program, a credit card, or work with various hotels for package deals.
 Likewise, you should check to see if there is a better deal when buying your airfare, booking your hotel room, and securing your rental car all at the same time.
-Finally, you can always directly ask for a discount.
+Finally, you can always ask directly for a discount.
 The worst they can say is no!

 While you may only need the vehicle for a few days, it’s possible that the weekly rate might work out to be a better price.
 If you’re booking online, check a variety of dates surrounding the time when you’ll need the vehicle.

 The best deals are typically secured in advance.
 If you book your rental car reservation ahead of time, you’ll lock in your rate and get the best choice of vehicle.

 You’ll end up paying more to rent at the airport because of access fees and surcharges to the leasing companies just to operate out of the airport.
-But if you do rent off-site, be sure to factor transportation to the agency in with your total cost.
+But if you do rent off-site, be sure to factor transportation to the agency into your total cost.
 It might work out better just to rent at the higher airport rate.
 Also, make sure the rental agency will actually be open when you arrive and when you need to drop off the vehicle.
 If you do end up renting at the airport and don’t have a reservation yet, don’t be afraid to compare rates between different agencies there.

-If you need anything extra, like a car seat, book in advance, and get any information about extra charges in writing.
+If you need anything extra, like a car seat, book in advance and get any information about extra charges in writing.

 If you need to drop your vehicle off at a different location, include the extra charges in your total cost.
 A higher daily rate that offers lower drop-off fees could be the better way to go.

 Unless you know you’ll be crunched for time, fill up the tank yourself before you return the vehicle.
 Otherwise, you’ll pay a hefty fee for the company to do it.
 Talk to your insurance agent before you buy insurance with the rental agency.
 Know what your own auto coverage is in regards to rental vehicles.